praveenkumar0110/Ai_Topics/README.md

-🧠 Personal AI Agent Learning Notes
+# 🧠 AiAgentCore — Personal AI Agent Learning Notes

 ⚠️ This repository is only for my personal understanding and clarification of AI Agent concepts.
-It is not a complete guide to LLMs, MCP, RAG, or Agent frameworks and is not intended for public use.
+It is **not** a complete guide to LLMs, MCP, RAG, or Agent frameworks and is **not intended for public use**.

+---

-🎯 Why This Repo Exists
+## 🎯 Why This Repo Exists

-To store what I learn while experimenting with AI Agent systems
+- To store what I learn while experimenting with AI Agent systems

-To keep short reminders of concepts, not full theoretical explanations
+- To keep short reminders of concepts, not full theoretical explanations

-To track my own understanding of LLMs, MCP, RAG, Tool Calling, and Agents
+- To track my own understanding of LLMs, MCP, RAG, Tool Calling, and Agents

-To upload code incrementally as I explore each topic
+- To upload code incrementally as I explore each topic

-To revisit later when I need clarity on architecture or implementation
+- To revisit later when I need clarity on architecture or implementation

+---

-🧩 Topics I’m Exploring Here
+## 🧩 Topics Covered in This Repository

-LLM foundations and prompt behavior
+- LLM Foundations

-MCP (Model Context Protocol) tool building
+- MCP (Model Context Protocol)

-Tool Calling patterns
+- Tool Calling Patterns

-RAG and GraphRAG implementations
+- RAG (Retrieval Augmented Generation)
+- GraphRAG Concepts

-Agentic AI architecture and workflows
+- Agentic AI Architecture

-Browser automation using Playwright and CDP
+- Browser Automation using Playwright & CDP

-Agent frameworks like LangChain, LangGraph, CrewAI, and AutoGen
+### 🐍 Python Agent Frameworks Explored

+- LangChain
+- LangGraph
+- CrewAI
+- AutoGen

+---

+## 🛠️ What You’ll Find Here

+Each folder contains:

+- Small working code examples
+- Input / Output samples
+- My personal notes and reminders
+- Experiments with tools and agent patterns

+This is a **learning lab**, not a production-ready project.

+---

-🔒 Disclaimer
+## 🔒 Disclaimer

 This repository is strictly personal.
-Content is written for me, by me, for clarity and experimentation only.
+Content is written **for me, by me, for clarity and experimentation only**.